scala-thera/thera/site-src/posts/2016-04-13-subscript-values-in-by-name-calls.md

 ---
-layout: post
+template: post
+filters: [post]
+variables:
   title: Thread safety of SubScript values (and other scoped references)
-categories:
-- blog
 ---

 In [SubScript](https://github.com/scala-subscript/subscript), we have a possibility to use `val`s and `var`s in scripts.
 They are basically containers for data, just like Scala's `val`s and `var`s, but they store their data in SubScript VM data structures.